 When those warm cookie cravings hit, don't worry, I've got you.
 This recipe is designed to make a small batch of incredible Air Fryer Chocolate Chip Cookies FAST.
 Mix up the cookie dough in minutes and get straight to it.
 There is no cookie dough chilling required and you don't even need to preheat your air fryer!

 This easy air fryer cookies recipe is made all in one bowl and makes just 4 cookies.
-Like my Chocolate Chip Cookie in a Mug, it's perfect for when you are craving fresh cookies but only need a small batch or for when it's summer and you don't want to heat up the house by having your oven on.
+Like my Chocolate Chip Cookie in a Mug, it's perfect for when you are craving fresh chocolate chip cookies but only need a small batch or for when it's summer and you don't want to heat up the house by having your oven on.

 What happens when you air fry a cookie?